rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="4.225.9.1">4..225.9.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of the volume, part, or fascicle published first and the date of the volume, part, or fascicle published last, and connect them with a hyphen.

 <a name="4.225.9.2">4.225.9.2</a> Record the date of each volume in a note if considered important.
-Such a note is particularly useful when the order of manufacture does not correspond to the order of the volume numeration (see [4.226.8.9](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.9)).
+Such a note is particularly useful when the order of manufacture does not correspond to the order of the volume numeration (see [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/), [4.226.8.9](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.9)).

 ## 4.225.91 Date of manufacture on part pages